 How do I schedule a baptism?

-Baptisms of either adults or children are acts of public worship, and are scheduled by contacting the pastor.
+Please contact the pastor at the church office (636-458-3009) to schedule a baptism.
+Baptisms of either children or adults occur as part of our regular worship.
 Celebrations of the sacrament of baptism are authorized by the Session, and are normally scheduled at the mutual convenience of the church and parents or individual.
 As part of the preparation for baptism, the pastor will contact you to arrange a time to talk about the meaning of the sacrament and its importance in your journey of faith.